anishaislam8/TriGraph/README.md

 ## Methodology
 The methodology is as follows:
-1. We build a graph from the list of connections in a parsed Pure Data file.
+1. We sample the PD projects into 5 different training and testing sets, and extract parsed PD files for each dataset.
-2. After that, we extract the unique nodes (object_types such as "msg", "tgl" etc), count the frequency of each token, and save it in a dictionary called `frequency_1_gram`.
+2. Subsequently, we construct graphs from the list of nodes and connections in the parsed PD files.
-3. For each unique connection, we create adjacency matrices, calculate the frequencies of the unique connections, and save it in a dictionary called `frequency_2_grams`.
+3. We next identify unique nodes and count their occurrences.
-4. Then, we find the three-node subgraphs from the input graph, create adjacency matrices, calculate the frequencies of the 3-node subgraphs, and store them in a dictionary called `frequency_3_grams`.
+4. Following this, we extract 2-node and 3-node subgraphs, compute their frequencies, and collect data on all three-node combinations observed in our corpus, regardless of the connections between the nodes.
-5. Finally, we answer the following questions.
+5. We address the following research questions:
-    -  In the scenario of a PD graph featuring an unknown node, how effectively can our model predict which node will fill the empty position?
+    - RQ1: In the scenario of a PD graph featuring an unknown node, how effectively can our TriGraph model predict which node will fill the unknown position?
-    - Given three nodes in a PD graph that could potentially be interconnected, how effectively can our model identify the most probable edges connecting these 3-node combinations?
+    - RQ2: Given three nodes in a PD graph that could potentially be interconnected, how effectively can our TriGraph model identify the most probable edges connecting these 3-node combinations?

 ## PD database
 The PD database used in this project can be downloaded from the following links: